-(6) Marita wants to install a ramp to enable her son, who uses a wheelchair, to enter and leave her house without assistance.
+- (6) Marita wants to install a ramp to enable her son, who uses a wheelchair, to enter and leave her house without assistance.
 Given the small lot, the ramp will extend slightly beyond the permitted set-back requirements on Marita's lot but will still be within Marita's property line and will not cross a public right of way.
 Marita requests a reasonable accommodation from the city to modify the city's policy or ordinance regarding set-back requirements on her property.
-Because without the ramp Marita's son would not be able to use the house like any other dweller (coming and going without assistance), this accommodation is necessary to afford him an equal opportunity to use and enjoy a Dwelling.
-The city should consider the request under these regulations, including considering whether it constitutes an undue financial or administrative burden as defined in section 12068, and engaging in the interactive process under section 12066 as needed.
-Because the cost of processing and permitting her request is likely minimal in light of the city's overall budget, the accommodation does not constitute an undue burden as defined in section 12068(b).
-Since reviewing Building alterations is part of the essential operations of the city, the accommodation is not a fundamental alteration, as defined in section 12068(c).
+Because without the ramp Marita's son would not be able to use the house like any other dweller (coming and going without assistance), this accommodation is necessary to afford him an equal opportunity to use and enjoy a dwelling.
+The city must consider the request under these regulations, including considering whether it constitutes an undue financial or administrative burden as defined in section 12179, and engaging in the interactive process under section 12177 as needed.
+Because the cost of processing and permitting her request is likely minimal in light of the city's overall budget, the accommodation does not constitute an undue burden as defined in section 12179(b).
+Since reviewing building alterations is part of the essential operations of the city, the accommodation is not a fundamental alteration, as defined in section 12179(c).
 Therefore, in the absence of additional relevant facts, the requested accommodation should be granted.
-The city should not charge Marita a fee for processing her request, whether or not it is granted, under section 12069(a)(1).
-(Note that reasonable accommodations may also be available to Marita if the ramp did extend beyond her property line into a public right of way, but a further interactive process might be warranted on those specific facts).

-(7) Teresa lives in a second floor apartment in a medium-sized apartment Building with a single elevator that was working when she moved in.
+The city must not charge Marita a fee for processing her request, whether or not it is granted, under section 12180(a)(1).
+(Note that reasonable accommodations may also be available to Marita if the ramp did extend beyond her property line into a public right of way, but a further interactive process might be warranted on those specific facts). - (7) Teresa lives in a second floor apartment in a medium-sized apartment building with a single elevator that was working when she moved in.
 Last month her leg was amputated and she now uses a wheelchair.
-The elevator in the Building is broken.
+The elevator in the building is broken.
 Teresa cannot leave her home without assistance on the stairs.
-She requests that the Owner expedite repairs to the elevator and offer her the first available ground floor unit.
+She requests that the owner expedite repairs to the elevator and offer her the first available ground floor unit.
 Her request is necessary because there is a nexus between Teresa's disability and her request; without the requested accommodations she will not be able to access her unit using the common area.
-The Owner should consider the request under these regulations, including considering whether it constitutes an undue financial or administrative burden as defined in section 12068 and engaging in the interactive process under section 12066 as needed.
-Because the cost is likely not burdensome in light of the overall budget of the medium sized apartment building, and would be required by law as part of the Owner's obligation to maintain the apartment, the accommodation does not constitute an undue burden as defined in section 12068(b).
-Since making repairs is part of the essential operations of the apartment complex, the accommodation is not a fundamental alteration, as defined in section 12068(c).
-See, section 12068(b)(6).
+The owner must consider the request under these regulations, including considering whether it constitutes an undue financial or administrative burden as defined in section 12179 and engaging in the interactive process under section 12177 as needed.
+Because the repair would be required by law as part of the owner's obligation to maintain the apartment, and if the costs of the requested accommodations are not burdensome in light of the overall budget of the building, the accommodations would not constitute an undue burden as defined in section 12179(b).
+Since making repairs is part of the essential operations of the apartment complex, the accommodation is not a fundamental alteration, as defined in section 12179(c).
+See, section 12179(b)(6).
 Therefore, in the absence of additional relevant facts, the requested accommodation should be granted.
 Depending on the time it takes to repair the elevator, or particular difficulties for Teresa, additional accommodation requests may be made that would need to be considered.